flyteorg/flyte/docs/flyte_agents/developing_agents.md

 controlled environment before deploying them to the production cluster.

 By default, all the requests will be sent to the default agent service.
-However, you are still able to route particular task requests to designated agent services by adjusting the flytepropeller configuration.
+However, you can route particular task requests to designated agent services by adjusting the flytepropeller configuration.

 ```yaml
  plugins: